ThoseGrapefruits/Poker-Java/README.md

 Poker
 ==========
 ####Java
-Poker game project for programming class.
+This is the repository for a Java-based poker game project for programming class.